pierky/starttls-everywhere/USAGE.md

 * **DefsParser.py**, to parse and validate definitions files and to display resultant policy for a given mail domain.
 * **MTAConfigGenerator.py**, which translates policies into MTA-specific directives and fixes (upon user's confirmation) MTA general configuration in order to allow STARTTLS enforcing.
-* **MTALogWatcher.py** (PARTIALLY IMPLEMENTED), to analyze MTAs' logs and report how many delivery failures are due to STARTTLS enforcing policies.
+* **MTALogWatcher.py**, to analyze MTAs' logs and report how many delivery failures are due to STARTTLS enforcing policies.

 ## Configuration